sciZer0/7/v/README.md

 There is the 2 things to always keep in mind:

-* since in the World there are about $80 trillion, the most successful blockchain's market capitalization might theoretically be about this number or more
+* since, in the world, there are about $80 trillion, the most successful blockchain's market capitalization might theoretically be about this number or more
 * <b>sharding sucks</b>  — which was said by one of the very smart people in the blockchain industry, specifically, by Anatoly Yakovenko

 <p>&nbsp</p>